NDB-91/Search-Engine/readme.md

     Interfaces are designed to be specific to the needs of the clients.

 - **Dependency Inversion Principle (DIP):**
     High-level modules do not depend on low-level modules; both depend on abstractions.
-For example, `IAccount`, `IIndex`, and `ISearch`, etc...
+For example, `Application` class just depends on abstraction class `IRankingVisitor`, `ISuggester`, and `ITerminal`, etc...

 This combination of **Layered Architecture** and **SOLID Principles** ensures that the project is modular, extensible, and easy to maintain.